{user_name}

 Winding machine

-Adaptive winding robot that wraps arbitrary rotational bodies with fabric tape while producing a uniform contact pressure.
+Adaptive winding robot that wraps arbitrary rotational bodies with fabric tape while applying a uniform contact pressure.

 Coming soon